Gator Engineering at Santa Fe FAQs

 - Will there be information sessions?

 Yes!
-There will be information sessions on March 3rd, March 24th, and April 3rd.
+There will be information sessions on February 23, March 2 and March 16.
 Reserve your spot in an information session here.

 - How is this program different from a student transferring from a two-year college?

 Students are invited to participate in the Gator Engineering at Santa Fe Program in response to their application to the University of Florida for freshman admission.
 Students in Gator Engineering at Santa Fe will enroll as Santa Fe College students during the first fall semester and will be admitted into the University of Florida based upon meeting specific GPA and critical tracking course requirements as set by the Herbert Wertheim College of Engineering.
 After the first fall semester, students will continue taking courses at Santa Fe, but they are actually University of Florida students.
 This is unlike a traditional transfer program wherein students are required to apply and are admitted based on meeting the pre-requisites and only if there is space in their desired major.
 Traditional transfer students are not guaranteed admission.

 - What are the critical tracking course requirements and policies for this program?